-Paani puri is something which is relished in almost every household, be it in south, west, north or eastern parts of India.
+Paani puri is something that is relished in almost every household, be it in south, west, north, or eastern parts of India.
 So why not have homemade paani puri, or at least the Paani.
 God only knows what all goes in that water, not that I don’t enjoy it, but I try to make them at home as much as I can.

 Serving Size: 25 g